eldarab/abusify/README.md

 ### 2. Setup Google Drive

-In your Google Drive root folder, create a file called `.env-spotify-client` that looks like this example.
+In your Google Drive root folder, create a file called `.env-spotify-client` that looks like the example below.
 Make sure to replace the client id and secret with your app's credentials.

 ```text